The $3$-isogeny Selmer groups of the elliptic curves $y^2=x^3+n^2$: Introduction

-\end{theorem} By Cassels' formula~\cite{Casselsformula}, the ratio between $\#\Sel_{\hphi}(\hE_n)$ and $\#\Sel_{\phi}(E_n)$ is a product local Tamagawa ratios.
-The Tamagawa ratios can be computed using Tate's algorithm.
+\end{theorem} By Cassels' formula~\cite{Casselsformula}, the ratio between $\#\Sel_{\hphi}(\hE_n)$ and $\#\Sel_{\phi}(E_n)$ can be expressed as a product of local Tamagawa ratios.
+The Tamagawa ratios can be computed explicitly using Tate's algorithm.
 For the curves $E_n$ and $\hE_n$ here, the computations have been done in~\cite[Proposition~34]{BES}, and~\eqref{eq:tamratio} is immediate by combining all the local factors.

 Notice that~\eqref{eq:tamratio} implies a lower bound